publiccodenet/blog/_posts/2023-12-18-episode-fourteen-of-lets-talk-about-public-code.md

 In this fourteenth episode, we talked to Åsa Jagre at the Swedish Agency for Marine and Water Management and Konstantin Ay from Intunio working on a Jitsi plugin for Outlook.
 We focused on up-stream first development and code collaboration.

-Unfortunately, Åsa had a cough, so we are reading her messages from chat in the interview.
+Unfortunately, Åsa had a bad cough, so we are reading her messages from chat in the interview.

 Links mentioned in the show: